viewlicity/.github/.github/pull_request_template.md

 <!--
 ## Reminders
-Fill out: Reviewers, Asignees, Labels, Project, Milestone, Development I My code follows the style guidelines of this project I have performed a self-review of my code
+Fill out: Reviewers, Assignees, Labels, Project, Milestone, Development I My code follows the style guidelines of this project I have performed a self-review of my code
 I have commented my code, particularly in hard-to-understand areas